kasemir/org.csstudio.display.builder/Readme.md

 Display Builder
 ===============

-Ongoing update of CS-Studio 'BOY', i.e. the `org.csstudio.opibuilder.*` code in https://github.com/ControlSystemStudio/cs-studio.
+Update of CS-Studio 'BOY',
+i.e. the `org.csstudio.opibuilder.*` code in
+https://github.com/ControlSystemStudio/cs-studio.

-Overall goal is to provide the same functionality, including read-compatibility with existing *.opi files and similar "look", but with the following improvements:
+Goal is to provide the same functionality, including read-compatibility with existing *.opi files and similar "look", with improvements:

  * Model loads in background threads.
-   Opening a new display will no longer result in user interface "freeze", even if the display takes some time to load because of embedded displays or accessing display files over http.
+   Opening a new display will no longer result in user interface freeze, even if the display startup is delayed because of embedded displays or slow display file access over http.
  * Runtime handles PV updates and scripts in background threads, again lessening the likelyhood of user interface freezeups.
  * Separation of Model, Representation, Runtime and Editor